dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **1**. **SciEntsBank** (SEB) dataset.
 This data was taken from Dzikovska et al., 2012.
 The SciEntsBank (SEB) dataset consists of science assessment questions and we will only use the set with 2-way labels (correct/incorrect). *3
   * The data is stored in XML format, one file for each of four questions.
   * Each question has approximately 30 to 40 answers.
   * The ratio of correct to total is 37.5%.
 This indicates that the majority of the students did very poorly.
-Examining the data shows some very confused respones.
+Examining the data shows some very confused response.
   * Each file includes the questions text, correct answer text and a list of graded answers (correct/incorrect)
   * To make processing easier when training, the data is converted to a simpler csv format:
     * **question data** (question_id (0..3), question text, reference answer) are combined into a single file, **questions.csv**